dahliaOS/terminal/CODE_OF_CONDUCT.md

 ## We will not tolerate harassment of any kind, including but not limited to:

  * Harassing comments
  * Intimidation
  * Arguing over subjective preference, e.g. text editors, nationality, religion, etc.
  * Encouraging a person to engage in self-harm.
  * Sustained disruption or derailing of threads, channels, lists, etc.
  * Offensive or violent comments, jokes or otherwise
  * Inappropriate sexual content
  * Unwelcome sexual or otherwise aggressive attention
  * Continued one-on-one communication after requests to cease
  * Distribution or threat of distribution of people's personally identifying information, AKA “doxing”

 ## Consequences for failing to comply with this policy

 Consequences for failing to comply with this policy may include, at the sole discretion of the dahliaOS Project Integrity Team:

  * a request for an apology;
  * a private or public warning or reprimand;
-* a temporary ban from the Discord server, blog, dahlia-os repository or organization, or other dahliaOS-supported communication group, including loss of committer status;
+ * a temporary ban from the Discord server, blog, dahliaOS repository or organization, or other dahliaOS-supported communication group, including loss of committer status;
  * a permanent ban from any of the above, or from all current and future dahliaOS-supported communities, including loss of committer status.

 Participants warned to stop any harassing behavior are expected to comply immediately; failure to do so will result in an escalation of consequences.